jklina/dotfiles/README.md

     chsh -s /bin/zsh

+Since this configuration uses Pathogen to manage Vim's plugins use git submodules, you'll also have to initialize the submodules

+    git submodule init

+This will download all the submodules from git.
+You can update the Vim plugins using git's submodule management by running:

+    git submodule update

 Why fork?
 ---------

 dotfiles are fairly personal.
 You should be able to modify your dotfiles, and save them in version control in your fork.

-However, the thoughtbot folks are often tweaking these dotfiles and you want to be able to get those updates.
+However, these dotfiles may be modified in the future and you want to be able to get those updates.

-So, your master branch is meant for your customizations and use the `upstream` branch to get thoughtbot's updates.
+So, your master branch is meant for your customizations and use the `upstream` branch to get updates to this configuration.

 Set up the upstream branch
 --------------------------

 You only have to do this once:

-    git remote add upstream git@github.com:thoughtbot/dotfiles.git
+    git remote add upstream git@github.com:jklina/dotfiles.git
     git fetch upstream
     git checkout -b upstream upstream/master

 Update thoughtbot's changes into your customizations
 ----------------------------------------------------

 You will want to customize your environment.
-We suggest making changes in files that are not in thoughtbot's files.
+We suggest making changes in files that are not in this repository's core files.

 For example, to customize your `zsh` config, make your changes in `~/.zshenv`:

     # RVM
-    [[ -s '/Users/croaky/.rvm/scripts/rvm' ]] && source '/Users/croaky/.rvm/scripts/rvm'
+    [[ -s '/Users/jklina/.rvm/scripts/rvm' ]] && source '/Users/jklina/.rvm/scripts/rvm'

     # recommended by brew doctor
     export PATH="/usr/local/bin:/usr/local/sbin:$PATH"